microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparationContinued.md

     ![Merge dim customer window](./Media/merge-dimcustomer-window.png)

-1. Navigate to the far right of the **DimCustomer** table and select the joined **DimGeography** table column's top right corner to expand the table.
-From the available column selections, deselect **GeographyKey** since this column is what we used to merge on and already exists in the dataset.
-Select **OK** to continue.

 1. Navigate to the far right fo the **DimCustomer** table and select the joined **DimGeography** table column's top right corner to expand the table, from the avaialble column selections deselect **GeographyKey** since this column is what we used to merge on and already exists in the dataset before selecting **OK** to continue.

     ![Expand DimGeography](./Media/merge-dimcustomer-expand.png)